Raman Thediya Seethai (2008 film): Plot

 While in Nagercoil, Venu runs into Vidhya, finding her in distress and poverty.
 Vidhya explains that she eloped with her ex, Ramesh, and married him.
 Soon after, however, Ramesh went to jail after blinding their neighbor for peeping on a showering Vidhya, and left her pregnant and fending for herself.
 Venu takes pity on Vidhya and takes her to a hospital.
 While there, he finds Ranjitha working there as a cashier, much to his surprise, and befriends her.
 After Vidhya goes into labor, Venu pleads with Manikkavel to help her.
 A furious Manikkavel, however, angrily berates Venu at the hospital and refuses to help.
 Venu lashes out at Manikkavel and chides him for failing to forgive his daughter in her time of need.
 Manikkavel relents and reconciles with Vidhya, taking her and her child home with him.

 Witnessing Venu's benevolence and compassion, Ranjitha develops feelings for him.
 Before she can profess to him, however, Venu shares his enthusiasm about another arranged proposal to Ranjitha, leaving her heartbroken.
 After an attempted visit to his potential match goes awry, Ranjitha tends to his injuries and tearfully confides in him about her feelings.
 In response, Venu calls his mother and informs her of his decision to marry Ranjitha, to everyone's delight.

 Production

 Casting

 The film was announced in 2007, and the photo session was held at the time of launch.
 Gajala was selected as one of the leads.
 Kerala-based Remya Nambeesan was selected, and she joined in second schedule.
 Vimala Raman of Poi, Karthika of Thoothukudi, and Navya Nair were selected since the story needed five heroines.
 Pasupathy and Nithin Sathya were selected to play important roles.

 Filming

 Director Jagan said that "There are 78 scenes whereas there are 94 locations in the film" and added that "in most of the scenes there would be a small flashback and if this is taken into consideration then there are more locations in the film rather than scenes".

+Most of the shooting spot are in Kanyakumari district,...Noorul Islam University, Kanyakumari beech, Boothapandi, Manimedai location..